 Cavan said that a “diabetogenic environment” has turned Bermuda into a “diabetes factory”.
-The country “ticks all the boxes” for increased risk of type 2 diabetes, he said.
+Not surprisingly, the country now “ticks all the boxes” for increased risk of type 2 diabetes, he said.
 These include a staple diet of starch – rice and peas – as well as a high intake of sugary soft drinks, easy availability of low-cost junk food, high cost of healthy foods, and sedentary living.

 In 2017, Cavan set up a Diabetes Reversal Program in Bermuda in association with Bermuda Diabetes.

 Of 30 participants on the program after the first 12 months, all but four lost weight and waist circumference.
 Six are now in pre-diabetic range and off all medication.
 Eight stopped all diabetes medications and 11 reduced some diabetes medication.
-Five reduced blood pressure medication.
+And five reduced blood pressure medication.

-Cavan said that the evidence is clear that type 2 diabetes results from modern lifestyles.
-Adopting a healthier lifestyle can help reverse the condition, “even in the most diabetogenic environments”.
-And environments must change “to halt the inexorable rise in type 2 diabetes”.
+Cavan said that the evidence was clear that type 2 diabetes results from modern lifestyles.
+Consequently, adopting a healthier lifestyle can help reverse the condition, “even in the most diabetogenic environments”.
+As well, environments must change “to halt the inexorable rise in type 2 diabetes”.

 Cavan is author of Reverse Your Diabetes, The Step-by-Step Plan to Take Control of Type 2.
 His latest book is: Take Control of Type 1 Diabetes: A comprehensive guide to self-management and staying well.